blueOkiris/Game-Card/README.md

 Games are created in the custom assembly language which will be documented at a later date.

-These are assembled into hex files using the assembler (build with `make assembler-linux-x64`).
+These are assembled into hex files using the assembler (build with `make gcas`).
 These hex files contain instructions which can be written to by the rom-writer (see next section).

 ## Programming ROMs